-If you take a computer-based test, your results will be ready in about 5-7 days.
+If you take an online test, your results will be ready in about 5-7 days.
 You will get the results for a paper-based test within 13 days from the date of your test plus delivery.

 Test dates are scheduled through appointment only, throughout the year, and in over 1000 locations worldwide.
 You can book a test online.